writememe/BlgNetAutoSol/3_Data_Models/README.md

 A successful abstraction of the data model will only be deemed successful if the following is met:
 - Ability to successfully replace an existing device with a device from another vendor.
 For example, replace hostnameX, vendorY with hostnameX, vendorZ
-- Ability to add another device to the topology, with the requisite information required for the data model and no need for the operator to understand the underlying syntax of each vendor (within reason)
+- Ability to add another device to the topology, with the requisite information required for the data model and little need for the operator to understand the underlying syntax of each vendor (within reason)

 ## Pre-requisites